 TIP: You can also join a guided group tour around Lynn Canyon departing directly from Vancouver.

 2. Shannon Falls

-The parking situation at the Shannon Falls is a bit ridiculous and there are certainly more cars than spots during the high season, with drivers becoming quiet aggressive when fighting for spots.
+The parking situation at Shannon Falls is a bit ridiculous and there are certainly more cars than spots during the high season, with drivers becoming quite aggressive when fighting for spots.
 I thought I would just throw it out there to warn you.

 3. Stawamus Chief Provincial Park

-Personally I think either the first or the third peaks are the best.
+Personally, I think either the first or the third peaks are the best.
 The first offers incredible views of Howe Sound, Mt Garibaldi, and over the town of Squamish.
-The third gives you views towards Garibaldi Provincial Park.
+The third gives you views of Garibaldi Provincial Park.

 All peaks encumber the use of ladders and chains to get to the summits.
-And did I mention steps?
-Only a few hundred! ;)
+And did I mention the steps?
+Only a few hundred!